torbsd/torbsd.github.io/blog.md

 __The BSD Relay Guides__ by gman999

 In their current forms, the [BSD relay guides](relay-guides.html) are unclear and sloppy, and possibly inaccurate in some places.
-We are putting some work into the [FreeBSD Guide for Configuring Relays](fbsd-relays.html), and will probably divide it into two parts: the short version for the impatient, with other topics being migrated to another page.
+We are putting some work into the [FreeBSD Guide for Configuring Relays](fbsd-relays.html), and will probably divide it into two parts: the short version for the impatient, with other topics being migrated to another page entiled "Advanced."

 There is a lot of related topics to cover: to ZFS or not, slimming down a FreeBSD build, etc.